 Teaching Fellows awards are made to outstanding North Carolina and out-of- state students who intend to pursue a career as educators.
 The Elon University Teaching Fellows scholarship is \$6,500 annually, renewable for a total of four years.
 In addition, students participate in numerous special travel-learning experiences, including a semester in either London or Costa Rica.
 North Carolina Teaching Fellows receive additional state funds of \$6,500 annually plus the N.C.
 Legislative Tuition Grant and must agree to additional terms.
-See more information on page 24.
-Twenty-five Teaching Fellows and one national Teaching Fellow will be selected annually.
+See more information on page 26.
+Twenty-five N.C.
+Teaching Fellows and one national Teaching Fellow will be selected annually.
+Teaching Fellows recipients may not retain the Presidential or Elon Engagement Scholarship if previously awarded.